 Special Flood Hazard Area

-The Federal Emergency Management Agency (FEMA) has identified most of the City as a special flood hazard area on the Flood Insurance Rate Map.
-These maps establish base flood elevations for development within these areas with the lowest permitted habitable flood level to be a minimum of 8 feet above sea level.
+The Federal Emergency Management Agency (FEMA) has removed most of the City from a special flood hazard area on the Flood Insurance Rate Map.
+These maps establish base flood elevations for development.

 Potential Flood Loss